-In Finland, the estimated household food waste is 120 to 160 million kg every year, about 25 kg per person.
-In terms of money wasted, this means that Finnish households throw away 500 million euros worth of food every year.
+In Finland, the estimated is 107 to 137 million kg every year, about 25 kg per person.
+In terms of money wasted, this means that Finnish households throw away worth of food every year.

 Food production has an impact on, for example, global warming, eutrophication, acidification, and biodiversity loss.
-In addition, food production consumes nutrients, land area, energy, and water resources.
-Of all arable land in the world, one third is used to produce food that goes to waste.
+In addition, nutrients, land area, energy, and water resources.
+Of all arable land in the world, is used to produce food that goes to waste.
 When food is lost, work in primary production goes to waste and emissions generated in the production chain have been for nothing, all the while wasting valuable raw materials.

 It’s easy to reduce waste

 Every Finn throws away an estimated 25 kg of edible food each year.
 The most common reasons are food going bad and expired dates.
 Leftovers, making too much food, and reluctance to have the same meal twice also contribute to food waste.
 Vegetables and dairy products are thrown away more than any other food.